 • refusal to eat;

-• obsessive touching with hands to the genital area or oral cavity (depending on the localization of the process).
+• intrusive touching with hands to the genital area or oral cavity (depending on the location of the process).

-When examining the oral cavity or genitals with thrush in children, there is a characteristic plaque, hyperemia of the skin and mucous membrane, a specific sour smell.
+When examining the oral cavity or genitals with thrush in children, a characteristic plaque, hyperemia of the skin and mucous membrane, and a specific sour odor are noted.

 Diagnosis of thrush

-The diagnosis of thrush is usually carried out on the basis of a characteristic clinical picture.
-In case of doubtfulness of the alleged diagnosis, the following studies are carried out:
+Diagnosis of thrush is usually carried out on the basis of a characteristic clinical picture.
+If the presumed diagnosis is doubtful, the following studies are carried out:

-• microscopy of a smear from the oral cavity or genitals with the detection of Candida fungi in the material;
+• microscopy of a smear from the oral cavity or genitals to identify Candida fungi in the material;

-• polymerase chain reaction (determination of pathogen DNA sites);
+• polymerase chain reaction (determination of DNA sections of the pathogen);

-• sowing material taken from a smear on nutrient media.
+• sowing material taken from a smear onto nutrient media.

-Diagnosis of thrush, however, like any other disease, begins with a survey.
-Sometimes the diagnosis can be made with a gynecological examination.
+Diagnosis of thrush, as well as any other disease, begins with a survey.
+Sometimes the diagnosis can be made during a gynecological examination.
 However, laboratory diagnostic methods are considered the most informative.

-1. Microscopic examination of the smear.
-The biological material is examined under a microscope.
-Mushrooms of the Genus Candida, when enlarged, represent a convex, shiny colony of a creamy consistency;
+1. Microscopic examination of a smear.
+Biological material is examined under a microscope.
+Mushrooms of the Genus Candida, when magnified, appear as a convex shiny colony of creamy consistency;

-2. Sowing on a colony of fungi of the genus Candida with determination of sensitivity to antifungal drugs.
-A titer of yeast-like fungi higher than 10 to the 4th power cfu / ml indicates thrush.
-For treatment, antimycotic drugs are selected, to which microorganisms are sensitive;
+2. Inoculation of a colony of fungi of the genus Candida with determination of sensitivity to antifungal drugs.
+A titer of yeast-like fungi higher than 10 to the 4th power CFU/ml indicates thrush.
+For treatment, antimycotic drugs are selected to which microorganisms are sensitive;

-In the case of symptoms of thrush, a specialist prescribes an examination, which consists in passing tests in the following areas:
+In case of symptoms of thrush, the specialist prescribes an examination, which consists of taking tests in the following areas:

-• PCR studies (to detect the DNA of yeast-like fungi);
+• PCR studies (to detect DNA of yeast-like fungi);

-• bacterial culture (to identify the fungus and the species, it also helps to determine the level of sensitivity of the detected fungus to the drugs that are planned to treat the patient).
+• bacterial culture (to identify the fungus and type, also helps to determine the level of sensitivity of the identified fungus to the drugs that are planned to treat the patient).

 Do not under any circumstances diagnose yourself.
 Since in most cases, laboratory diagnostics reveal concomitant infections, and complex treatment is prescribed.